Related Content

 Close to all of these OBB services travelling between Vienna/Wien and the Koralmbhan will comprise Railjet trains.

-Plus Westbahn trains will also be operating on the Wien - Graz - Klagenfurt route.
+Plus Westbahn trains will also be operating on the Wien - Graz - Klagenfurt route from April

-In every other hour there will be express trains which will use the new Koralmbahn to take a route between Graz and Salzburg via Klagenfurt, Villlach and Bad Gastein.
+In every other hour there will are express trains which will use the new Koralmbahn to take a route between Graz and Salzburg via Klagenfurt, Villlach and Bad Gastein.

-These trains between Graz and Salzburg will comprise a mix of:
+These trains between Graz and Salzburg comprise a mix of:

 • ICE trains travelling to/from Germany